Mariunil/ros2-opcua/README.md

 Essentially utilizing OPC UA as industry 4.0 communication between the robot programmed and controlled with ROS 2.0 and the rest of the automation equipment.

-Details of deployment in ROS 2.0 pubsub systems will be provided.
+Details of deployment in ROS 2.0 systems will be provided.

 At the present time the repository is in a developmental stage where the publisher and subscribers only can be run from the src subdirectory due to some relational #include statements.
+(**IN PROGRESS:** Restructuring to simplify installation and removal of relative paths)

 ## Contents
-This repository contains to OPC UA Pubsub implementations absed on open62541.
+This repository contains two OPC UA Pubsub implementations based on open62541.

-1. Easy to deploy standalone OPC UA Publisher Subsriber nodes that should be deplyable on any Linux system.
+- OPC UA Standalone: Easy to deploy standalone OPC UA Publisher Subsriber nodes that should be deplyable on any Linux system.
 This section includes a set of demo nodes that will serve as a minimalsitic exaple of use, and an extended version of both nodes with more data fields, features etc.

-2. A ROS2 package with "hybrid" OPCUAPublisher/ROS2Subscriber and  OPCUA/Subscriber/ROS2Publisher nodes that can be included easily into your ROS2 workspace and by that offering Industry 4.0 communication to your ROS2 controlled robot.
+- ROS2 Hybdrid Nodes: "hybrid" OPCUAPublisher/ROS2Subscriber and  OPCUA/Subscriber/ROS2Publisher nodes that can be included easily into your ROS2 workspace as a new package to accomodate for Industry 4.0 communication to your ROS2 controlled robot.

 ## Development status: